-His professional background involved business corporate and operating roles including the HR/People and Organization Development functions.
-In addition to serving on volunteer boards Mike is an avid reader and a writer.
+His professional background involved business corporate and operating roles, including the human resources/people and organization development functions.
+In addition to serving on volunteer boards, Lee is an avid reader and a writer.

-Mike is a graduate of Sir George Williams University (Concordia), Montreal, Canada.
+Lee is a graduate of Sir George Williams University (Concordia), Montreal, Canada.
 He is inspired by positive people who try to improve their lives and the lives of others.

-Mary Sturgill is an award-winning journalist who is an anchor/reporter for News 19 WLTX in Columbia, SC.
+Mary Sturgill is an award-winning journalist who is an anchor/reporter for News 19 WLTX in Columbia, S.C.
 As a journalist she’s lived all over the country covering stories on every topic.
 Originally from North Carolina, she graduated from University of North Carolina Chapel Hill with a degree in English literature.
-She attended graduate school at Arizona State University to receive her masters degree in Journalism and Mass Communications at the Walter Cronkite School.
-Whether it’s with her blogs, her talks, or the stories she tells everyday, her motivation is; to shed light, to empower and to make a difference.
+She attended graduate school at Arizona State University to receive her master's degree in journalism and mass communications at the Walter Cronkite School.
+Whether it’s with her blogs, her talks or the stories she tells every day, her motivation is to shed light, to empower and to make a difference.

 Amber Wheeler Bacon